 Encourage your marketing team to think about the costs associated with different forms of marketing and where possible use free or low-cost methods.

 Switching to VoIP technology can bring a number of benefits for your business, reducing costs on long distance calls and roaming charges as well as making use of Wi-Fi rather than network minutes.

-If you like these tips do share them to your social medias or even to mention it on your website or blog.
+If you like these tips do share them with your social media or even to mention it on your website or blog.

-If you have any tips on cutting cost for small business, do comment below to share with us!
+If you have any tips on cutting costs for small businesses, do comment below to share with us!
 B)